luisdiazhr/Navigation/report.md

 # Deep Q-Network in Navigation

-In this project, the DQN algorithm is used to solve the environment.
-This algorithm uses a neural network to map the state to a action-value function.
+In this project, an agent navigates in a square world full of yellow and blue bananas.
+The agent receives a reward of +1 when collecting a yellow banana, and a reward of -1 for collecting a blue banana.
+Our goal is to train the agent to navigate and collect as many yellow bananas as possible.
+The task is episodic and the environment is considered to be solved when the agent gets an average score of +13 over 100 consecutive episodes.
 The environment has a state space of 37 dimensions.
 Those correspond to data such as the agent's velocity and ray-based meaurements of the surrounding.
 The agent has a set of four available actions:

 * 0: forward
 * 1: backward
 * 2: left
 * 3: right

+To accomplish our goal, the DQN algorithm is used to solve the environment.
+This algorithm uses a neural network to map the state to a action-value function.

 * Initialize replay memory D with capacity N
 * Initialize weights of the DQN agent